evkx/evkx.github.io/content/models/zeekr/x/X_Long_Range_RWD/_index.md

 ## User interface and control

+Key screen details:

-The  screen on the steering column is 8.0 inches large.
-The touch screen at the top of the center console is 14.6 inches large.
+- The  screen on the steering column is 8.0 inches large
+- The touch screen at the top of the center console is 14.6 inches large

 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.